wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/github-module.rst

 time_delay
 ^^^^^^^^^^

-Each scan will monitor until that time_delay backwards, by default it is 1 second.
+Each scan will monitor until that delay backwards, by default it is 1 second.

 +--------------------+-----------------------------------------------------------------------------------------------------------------------------------------+
 | **Default value**  | 1s                                                                                                                                      |